bisolutionsnepal/bierp-dockerfile/README.md

 # odoo-dockerfile
-Working DockerFile for Odoo versions 10,11,12.
+Working DockerFile for BIERP versions 10,11,12.
 From OCA/OCB repository.